wintan1418/newsweek-project/README.md

 # The Newsweek Clone

-> This project is responsive clone of the The Next Web website.
+> This project is responsive clone of the The News week website built with meticulous skill of bootstrap and very few css codes.

 ![screenshot](images/screenshot.png)